osrs-keepa/BaSim/README.md

 ## Development guide

+**Only create and make changes to TypeScript files in the `BaSim/src/` and `BaSim/test/` directories, and `BaSim/index.html`** - the JavaScript files in the `BaSim/built/` directory are automatically generated when the project is built.

 Install `typescript`, `tsc`, `node`, `npm`, and `vitest`.
 It is recommended to install the latest version of each of these.

 Navigate to the root directory (`BaSim/`) of the project directory in the terminal.